Annettesunday/Population-Management-System/README.md

 ## Dependencies
 The functionality of this web app being a node.js app depends on the following technologies.

 [**Express.js**](https://expressjs.com/): A Fast, opinionated, minimalist web framework for node which was used in routing this application.

 [**BodyParser**](https://babeljs.io/): This module was used to collect search data sent from the client side to the routing page.

-[**Sequelize**](https://www.sequelizejs.com): Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the APP .
+[**Sequelize**](https://www.sequelizejs.com): Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the app.
 It features solid transaction support, relations, read replication and more.

 [**Postgresql**](https://www.postgresql.org/): PostgreSQL is a powerful, open source object-relational database system.